Bitcoin donations surge to jailed Kremlin critic Navalny's cause: data

 Volkov said the 658 bitcoins reflected the accounts’ total turnover though and were not all donations since the team used the wallets for their own operations converting other kinds of donations into bitcoin.

-Total bitcoin donations probably totalled one third of the turnover sum, which at current prices would be around $10 million, he said.
+Total bitcoin donations probably totalled one third of the turnover sum, he said.

 At the moment, however, the balance of Team Navalny’s bitcoin wallet has fallen to 1.49277086 bitcoins.